CBS Sports Network: Carriage

-CBSSN is available nationally on most subscription television providers in the United States.
+CBS Sports Network is available nationally on most subscription television providers in the United States.

-In Canada, Rogers Cable began carrying CBSSN on October 9, 2008.
-Satellite provider Bell Satellite TV started carrying the channel on September 3, 2009 and stopped on August 21, 2014 (they subsequently brought the channel back August 2015).
+In Canada, Rogers Cable began carrying CBS Sports Network on October 9, 2008.
+Satellite provider Bell Satellite TV started carrying the channel on September 3, 2009, and stopped on August 21, 2014 (they subsequently brought the channel back August 2015).
 Certain programs aired by the network (particularly NFL and NCAA basketball tournament related programs and other programs whose rights are owned by other broadcasters) are blacked out in Canada, and replaced with reruns of other events or studio programs.
-CBSSN is the only U.S.-based mainstream sports service that is carried on pay television in Canada.
-As of 2020, it is only available on Bell Fibe TV, Cogeco and Eastlink.
+On December 31, 2024, Paramount Global withdrew BET and CBS Sports Network from Canadian distribution.

-In late February 2009, CBSSN reached a new carriage agreement with DirecTV, which allowed the satellite provider to move the channel from its add on "Sports Pack" to its "Choice Xtra" base package; the move became effective on February 25, 2009, expanding the channel's distribution to 30 million subscribers.
+In late February 2009, CBS Sports Network reached a new carriage agreement with DirecTV, which allowed the satellite provider to move the channel from its add on "Sports Pack" to its "Choice Xtra" base package; the move became effective on February 25, 2009, expanding the channel's distribution to 30 million subscribers.

 On July 7, 2009, Cox Communications announced that it would add the channel to its systems in Orange County, California and Arizona on August 1, 2009.
 AT&T U-verse added the network on February 17, 2010.
 On August 1, 2011, Cable One added the network in select markets.

 On July 20, 2019, DirecTV and AT&T U-verse removed it from their lineup due to a carriage dispute with CBS Corporation.
-The channel was re-added on August 8, 2019 to both platforms as they reached a multi-year content carriage agreement.
-On August 1, 2022, DirecTV, U-verse TV, and DirecTV Stream removed it again from their lineup due to a carriage dispute with Paramount Global.
+The channel was re-added on August 8, 2019, to both platforms as they reached a multi-year content carriage agreement.